-If the power is interrupted, the stored history is erased and the control CPU will select low-heat for up to 16 minutes and then switch to high-heat, as long as the thermostat continues to call for heat.
-Subsequent selection is based on stored history of the thermostat cycle times.
+If the power is interrupted, the control CPU will operate in low heat for 12 minutes then it will switch to high-heat, as long as the thermostat continues to call for heat.

-The wall thermostat "calls for heat", closing the R-to-W circuit.
+The wall thermostat "calls for heat", closing the R to W circuit.
 The furnace control performs a self-check, verifies the low-heat and high-heat pressure switch contacts LPS and HPS are open, and starts the inducer motor IDM in high-speed.
+The HUM terminal is energized for a 115V humidifier (if used).